 QNH

-By changing the QNH value you can change the pressure at start or change the QNH in flight to correct the change in pressure
+By changing the QNH value you can change the pressure at start or change the QNH in flight to correct the change in pressure.
+By default Oudie will try to use its automatics to select the correct QNH.

 Linked